lambdaxdotx/lambdaxdotx.github.io/_posts/2016-03-17-example-directed-synthesis.md

 This is mainly due to the support of base types (like `nat`) as valid refinements, union types and parametric polymorphism.
 The first permits to describe generic datatype values in a concise way like, for instance, non-empty lists as `Cons(nat x list)`.
 The second, unions, permits to combine refinements into larger types, eliminating some redundancy.
-Using disjunctions, the first to cases of the `decrement` function specification
+Using disjunctions, the first two cases of the `decrement` function specification

               0 -> 0 && 1 -> 0 && 2 -> 1

 can be narrowed down to `(0 || 1) -> 0`.
 This is true even for inductively
-defined datatype, such as list, when refinements share constructors. *"For instance, lists `[0,1]` and `[0]` can be combined into `Cons(0 x (Nil ||
-Cons(1 x Nil)))`."*.
+defined datatypes, such as lists, when refinements share constructors. *"For instance, lists `[0,1]` and `[0]` can be combined into `Cons(0 x (Nil || Cons(1 x Nil)))`."*.
 The latter, parametric polymorphism, helps in describing terse specifications and eases synthesis because of the "free theorems" that polymorphic types imply.

 Negation is not part of the refinement types language here.
-They are encoded with De-Morgan's laws though as negations are important when refining specification after a first synthesis failure.
+They are encoded with De-Morgan's laws though, as negations are important when refining specifications after a first synthesis failure.
 Indeed, consider once again the above specification for the `length` function.
 That can be seen as the specification for the `head` function as well (as *GB* has explained sometime during my presentation).
 Authors *"[...] offer a similar